-Puppies usually go to new homes from the age of about six to eight weeks.
+Puppies usually go to new homes at the age of about eight weeks.
 This is a perfect time to introduce your new puppy to the world as they will be particularly receptive to new experiences.
 It’s important to build on and continue this as your puppy gets older as if socialisation stops, they may become worried or fearful.
 Continue to make a real effort, especially in the first year and you should be rewarded with a friendly and steady dog that can be taken anywhere!

 All you have to do is take your puppy out and about as much as possible as soon as they have settled in, taking care not to overwhelm them.
 You’ll have to balance this with protecting them from infectious diseases but this shouldn’t be difficult if you take a few sensible precautions (see later).

 Begin slowly at first, gradually increasing the number of positive encounters as your puppy becomes older and gains confidence.
 It’s really is easy to socialise your puppy – but you will need to put a bit of thought into how best to fit your puppy’s education into your daily schedule, especially for this first year of their life.